Uniform Information Density and Syntactic Reduction: Revisiting $\textit{that}$-Mentioning in English Complement Clauses: Information Density and that -Mentioning

 \subsubsection{Verb-based Information Density}

 The relationship between verb-based information density and \textit{that}-mentioning is illustrated in Figure~\ref{fig:verb_infor_density}.
-Higher information density is generally associated with increased rates of \textit{that}-mentioning, consistent with UID predictions, although substantial variability across verbs remains.
+A plot with verb identity can be found in Appendix~\ref{sec:byverb}).
+As can be seen in Figure~\ref{fig:verb_infor_density}, higher information density is indeed associated with increased rates of \textit{that}-mentioning, consistent with UID predictions, although substantial variability across verbs remains.
 Results from the statistical model with a speaker random intercept are presented in Table~\ref{tab:regression_alternative}.
 Generalized Variance Inflation Factors (GVIFs) for fixed effects were close to 1, indicating minimal multicollinearity.
 Mode results revealed that higher verb-based information density significantly increases the likelihood of \textit{that}-mentioning.

 Effects of control variables also aligned with several theoretical accounts.
 First, higher \textsc{CC Subject Frequency} and \textsc{Matrix Verb Frequency} predicted reduced \textit{that}-mentioning, consistent with availability-based accounts.
 However, \textsc{CC Subject Form} and \textsc{co-referentiality} were non-significant.
 We also found syntactic priming effects, whereby \textsc{Previous \textit{that}} significantly increased \textit{that}-mentioning.
 Findings for dependency locality were mixed: longer \textsc{CC Reminder Length} increased \textit{that}-mentioning as expected, but shorter \textsc{CC Subject Length} and \textsc{Matrix Verb-CC Distance} also led to higher \textit{that}-use, contrary to the predictions.
 Speaker commitement effects were robust—\textit{that} was more likely when the matrix subject was \textit{You} than \textit{I}, with similar trends across other subject types, suggesting \textit{that} signals degrees of speaker commitment. \textsc{Verb ID} had a positive but non-significant effect.
 Supporting similarity avoidance, potential \textsc{\textit{that}-doubling} reduced \textit{that}-mentioning.
 Finally, disfluencies measures such as \textsc{Filled word} and \textsc{Repetition} increased \textit{that}-use, with \textsc{Repetition} reaching significance.